 At Coleridge Primary School our aim is to create a happy, friendly and inclusive school, where children and adults respect each other.
 We want children to grow up enjoying learning.

 The last 10 years have seen momentous change at Coleridge Primary School.
-The decision to allow more Crouch End children to attend the school by expanding to four-form entry by taking over the former TUC education centre was a courageous decision that has proved more than beneficial.
-We moved away from the tired system of home work to the more parent-based and relevant home learning. we embraced the principle of more adults in the classroom by welcoming parents and utilising the skills of the Teaching Assistants in a more structured way.
+The decision to allow more Crouch End children to attend the school by expanding to four-form entry was a courageous decision that has proved more than beneficial.
+We moved away from the tired system of home work to the more parent-based and relevant home learning; we embraced the principle of more adults in the classroom by welcoming parents and utilising the skills of the Teaching Assistants in a more structured way.
 We have done all this, and more, and still managed to improve teaching and learning.

 The gauntlet will be taken up by teachers, governors and parents.
 The staffing structure will remain flexible to accommodate high quality teaching and learning in order that every child fulfils their potential.